hatcat/show.cpp/README.md

 To Do:

- - Enable selecting the resource directory as a command line option.
+ - Make the St Petersburg presentation resolution independent

 Thanks to the io2d team for keeping things going, and to Hana Dusikova for prompting me to create a piece of open source C++ presentation software.